 Finally, I have to mention Dylan Thomas’ Do not go gentle into that good night, a poem about how no matter how you live your life you will always feel a lack.
 And somehow the poem seems to suggest that the lack, or yearning, is somehow in itself what makes life worth living.
 The failure, the drive to be more, to comprehend.
 From a young age, I’ve always felt that the most important thing for me is to understand what being alive means.
 This poem captures the keeness – and frustration – of that desire to know.

 These are a few of the poems that have inspired me down the years.
 There are many, many more.
-If you’d like to see what they’ve led me to write, check out my book, Up in the Air:
+If you’d like to see what they’ve led me to write, check out my own poetry:

 My Five Favourite series is focused around the three categories in which I now have books published.
 The last post was my Five Favourite Creepy Stories, and the next and final one will be Poems.
 That means this time it’s my Five Favorite books aimed at the audience of my own series, The Secret of the Tirthas.
 These are mainly pre- and early teens, but with crossover appeal to older readers.
 They’re books that I think can be enjoyed by the whole family – or at least all of them over nine-years-old!